 3. Do something that helps you feel productive

 For me, it’s a clean kitchen.
 A made bed.
-A straightened up living space.
+A straightened-up living space.
 A load of laundry in the wash.
-These little things go a long way towards setting a precedent for my day.
+These little things go a long way toward setting a precedent for my day.

 Starting the day making small, productive steps keeps you on a trajectory of more productive steps until you get to the end of the day and realize you’ve accomplished a lot.
 And that is a really great feeling.

-So now matter how tired you are, do something productive.
+So no matter how tired you are, do something productive.
 Even if it’s just getting dressed for the day.
 Even that.
 It’s a start and sometimes that’s all you need.

 4. Take time for you

 I cannot emphasize this enough.
 You can have everything together, laugh all you want, and have the most amazing kids, but if you never refill your cup, you will always feel depleted.